Scott McBrien: Professional career

 In 2004, McBrien signed as an undrafted free agent with the Green Bay Packers, where he saw action in the pre-season as a back-up behind Brett Favre.
 Green Bay released McBrien in September 2004, only to re-sign and allocate him to the NFL Europe's Rhein Fire in January 2005, in order to gain experience.
-With the Fire, McBrien threw for 13 touchdowns and 12 interceptions, and was subsequently released by the Packers.
+After throwing for 13 touchdowns and 12 interceptions with the Fire, McBrien was subsequently released by the Packers.

 In 2006, McBrien was signed as a free agent by the Montreal Alouettes of the Canadian Football League (CFL).
 He played with the Alouettes for two seasons.

 Coaching career

 After the end of his playing career, McBrien returned to the United States and founded the Scott McBrien Passing Academy in Rockville, Maryland.
 At the training camp, he is a quarterbacks coach for youth and high school players.
 There, he works alongside former Maryland teammates Steve Suter and Scooter Monroe.